latest nhpb_banner 1__compressed2

 Dollar Energy Fund is yet one more option.
 Staff from the Greater Erie Community Action Committee helps GPU residential customers navigate and apply to the Dollar Energy Fund.
 The program secures one lump sum grant per year to eligible applicants who are experiencing difficulties like loss of employment, reduction in work hours, illness, divorce, etc. The assistance with paying an electric bill is provided from the non-profit fund.
 Program funding is provided by First Energy shareholders, Penelec customers, and their company employees.
 A grant is applied directly to the bill.

-Free job training and education services
+Free job training, debt help and education services in Erie County

 Head Start applications are processed by the Greater Erie Community Action Committee (GECAC).
 The organization uses government resources to provide assistance to low-income families and their preschool children ages 3 to 5 via the Head Start program.
 It is a comprehensive child development tool whose main goal is promoting school readiness for the children.